Why Nintendo Switch is still the best console you can buy

 Bottom line

 Four years later, the Nintendo Switch is a better buy than ever — and it even outclasses the latest Sony and Microsoft systems in some notable ways.
-Nintendo’s console is relatively affordable, has a massive library consisting of some of the best games of all time, and it’s ability to be played on both a big screen and on the go remains unmatched.
+Nintendo’s console is relatively affordable and has a massive library consisting of some of the best games of all time, and its ability to be played on both a big screen and on the go remains unmatched.

 That’s not to say the Switch is for everyone.
 If you’re looking for a machine that can play the latest blockbusters in 4K resolution and a smooth 60 frames per second, you’re better off continuing your hunt for a PS5 or Xbox Series X (or investing in a good gaming PC).
 But if you’re waiting for the new consoles to mature a bit — or just want to be able to play great games on your couch, in your bed and maybe even on a plane someday — the Nintendo Switch is still as good as it gets.